lywang1016/PokerAI/README.md

 ## Policy attribute
 Now you want to build your own policy.
 It's good to know the current set up.

-In folder policy_of_ai, now there is a sample file naive_policy_wly.py
+In folder 'policy_of_ai', now there is a sample file 'naive_policy_wly.py'

 Inside that file, a policy class is defind with 11 attributes.
 Where:
 - 'my_name' is the name of the AI player now need to take action.
 It is a string.
 - 'chips' is how many chips this player have.
 It is a number.
 - 'hand' is the two hand cards this player have.
-It is a list of Card class, where defined in file game_frame_work/deckofcards.py
+It is a list of Card class, where defined in file 'game_frame_work/deckofcards.py'
 - 'flop' is the three flop cards.
 It is a list of Card class.
 - 'turn' is the turn card.
 It is a Card class.
 - 'river' is the river card.
 It is a Card class.